Ventery/Raven/README.md

 Now developing...
 But you can still have a test for fun!
-Just fill server_ip in Raven.conf and excute ./build.sh.
+Just fill server_ip in Raven.conf,install libgcrypt and excute ./build.sh.
 Oh,your server is supposed to have a public IPV4 ip.

 If you are intrested in it for further development, please contact me.